flxai/pyceau/README.md

 E.g. `0:2,5:9:3,-1` unfolds to the list `[0, 1, 2, 5, 9]` if the last tick is `9`.

 Note that there is also `--render-ticks` that does something similar for rendering to stdout.

+## Post-processing filters
+After a step is taken according to the rules of the automaton its state can be altered for display using a post-processing filter.
+This filter is another automaton following rules specified via `--post-rule`.
+This filter is then applied as often as defined by `--post-ticks` for each tick.